How to find the

 Ingredients and your location

-This may seem a bit random to people who are just starting out, but lots of times products don’t work well for people based on where they are located.
+This may seem a bit random to people who are just starting out and considering creating a spray tan business, but lots of times products don’t work well for people based on where they are located.

 Let me give you an example.